Snowfork/snowbridge/ethereum/README.md

 yarn install
 ```

 Create an `.env` file using the `env.template` as a template.
-Note that deploying to ropsten network requires setting the INFURA_PROJECT_ID and MNEMONIC environment variables.
+Note that deploying to ropsten network requires setting the INFURA_PROJECT_ID and ROPSTEN_PRIVATE_KEY environment variables.

 Example: